tektronix/python-package-ci-cd/workflows/sbom-scan.md

 version of [`poetry`](https://pypi.org/project/poetry/) to generate the lock file for the calling repository's Python package.

+By default, every vulnerability found in the SBOM fails the build and is uploaded as SARIF (to the workflow artifact and the GitHub Security tab).
+Callers can opt in to treat only selected Poetry dependency groups as production: vulnerabilities in those groups still fail the build and appear in SARIF, while vulnerabilities found only in other (development) groups are reported as workflow warnings and are omitted from the uploaded SARIF.

 > [!IMPORTANT]
 > In order to use this workflow, the Python package must be using the
 > [Poetry package manager](https://python-poetry.org/).